gwaysoft/devops/kubernetes/kubeadm/readme.md

     --pod-network-cidr=10.244.0.0/16 \
     --token-ttl=0

-## step5.
+## step5. init nodes
     Then you can join any number of worker nodes by running the following on each as root:

 #### A. kubeadm join
     kubeadm join 192.168.2.70:6443 --token fw4sph.rkuwl0qytsudcrnu \